Willy willy, also known as a 'dust devil'

-What is a dust devil?
-Find out more about how dust devils form.
+What is a willy willy or a dust devil?
+Find out more about how they form.

 This phenomenon, most commonly known today as dust devils, is an upward spiralling, dust filled vortex of air that may vary in height from a few feet to over 1,000.
 They are usually several metres in diameter at the base, then narrowing for a short distance before expanding again.
 They mainly occur in desert and semi-arid areas, where the ground is dry and high surface temperatures produce strong updrafts.